krystal/code-tasks/password-generator.md

 approached the problem, and any difficulties or issues you encountered during development.

-Push the library into a private repository on GitHub, and invite [@js1300](https://github.com/js1300) with read access.
+Push the library into a private repository on GitHub and invite [@js1300](https://github.com/js1300) with read access.